 Where can you get help in Perth if you are Transgender?
 I had to find my own way, but ways also found me.
-Everything listed below is from personal experience.
+Everything that is listed below is from personal experience and I recommend that you do your research to decide what is right for you.

 Are you a parent or carer and feel that you could use more help?